-History of English Literature II, North Carolina State University, fall 2006.
+History of English Literature II, undergraduate course, North Carolina State University, fall 2006.

-Masterpieces of English Literature II: Blake to Woolf, University of Virginia, spring 2000.
+Masterpieces of English Literature II: Blake to Woolf; undergraduate course; University of Virginia; spring 2000.

-Advanced Academic Writing: Analyzing Popular Culture, University of Virginia, spring 2000.
+Advanced Academic Writing: Analyzing Popular Culture; undergraduate course; University of Virginia; spring 2000.

-Studies in Poetry, University of Virginia, spring 1999.
+Studies in Poetry, undergraduate English major course, University of Virginia, spring 1999.

-Special Topics in Literature: Growing Up in Fiction, spring 1997.
+Special Topics in Literature: Growing Up in Fiction; undergraduate course; University of Virginia; spring 1997.

-University of Virginia Seven Society Graduate Fellowship for Superb Teaching Semi-Finalist, 2000.
+University of Virginia Seven Society Graduate Prize for Superb Teaching Semi-Finalist, 2000.

 University of Virginia President’s Fellowship, 1995–1997.

-Facilitator, Northwestern Digital Humanities Summer Faculty Workshop, August 2013.
+Facilitator, Arthur Vining Davis Digital Humanities Summer Faculty Workshop, Northwestern University, August 2013, August 2014.